osvita-io/web-remarks/README.md

 ```
 # Write a Hello, World Program in C: 80/100
-  + Wrote a working program
+  + The code submitted compiles and runs
   - Remembered a terminating line-break
 ```